2021 Australian census: Topics

 Every census, the ABS makes a recommendation to the Australian Government on the topics to be included, based on the benefit that data would provide to Australia.
 Through the Census and Statistics Amendment (Statistical Information) Regulations 2020, the federal parliament approves topics that may be included.
 For the 2021 census, the ABS had been authorised to include questions relating to long-term health conditions and service in the Australian Defence Force, and would not continue asking questions about home internet access considering the rise of mobile devices.
 This represented the first significant change to census topics since 2006.

 Alongside these two new topics, the 2021 Census continued to ask questions related to:

 Consultations

 Through late 2017, the ABS began discussions with major census data users on what was needed.
 From 3 April to 30 June 2018, a formal consultation process occurred on the online "ABS Consultation Hub", with the ABS receiving 450 submissions, 315 of which were published with consent.

 Collection

 Since 2006, the ABS has allowed the census to be completed online, moving in 2016 to be digital-first.
 Like 2016, the 2021 Census was primarily collected online, with paper census forms being available on request for any household.
 In 2016, around a third of all households requested and completed their census using the paper form.
-It was planned that in late October 2019, the ABS would publish a market opportunity to seek a commercial partner to build the 2021 Census Digital Service.